-Patricia is a botanical artist who has been working in Alice Springs for 12 years with Australian native plants and landscapes.
-She is a designer of fabrics, print making and decorative art pieces.
+Patricia demonstrated her technique as a botanical artist who has been working in Alice Springs for 12 years with Australian native plants and landscapes.
+She is also a designer of fabrics, print making and decorative art pieces.

 Kinglake Library Talk Wednesday 8th November 2017

 Pat gave a talk at the Kinglake Library on her Botanical Painting of Wild Flowers in Central Australia over the past 12 years with a slide show of many of her paintings and Desert Trips.

 St Johns Alexandra - FESTIVAL of FLOWERS Friday October 27th

 Pat presented a slide show and a talk on her painting of the Native Flowers of Central Australia and then opened the flower show.
 Full details at bottom of page.

 BOTANICAL ART SOCIETY OF AUSTRALIA - Featured Artist

 GUEST SPEAKER in OCTOBER 2016 for the Australian Quilters Association - Patricia Weeks